Station to Station (song): Composition

 The train sound effect was created by Slick using flangers and delay effects.
 The noise pans from right to left across the stereo channels before fading out using feedback, which Doggett likens to "disappearing into a tunnel".
 According to Nicholas Pegg, the effect "acknowledges" the influence of the 1974 album Autobahn by the German electronic band Kraftwerk, which begins with a car starting up and driving across the stereo speakers.
 Pegg believes another influence is from Edgar Froese of the German electronic band Tangerine Dream, whom Bowie befriended during his "Berlin" years (1977–1979); Froese's 1975 album Epsilon in Malaysian Pale also begins with a train sound effect.
 However, he notes that the train is a red herring in that it expresses what Bowie later called "the album's 'wayward spiritual search'".
 More specifically, it reinstates the "travelling metaphor" of earlier compositions: "the stations recall the 'new surroundings' of "Rock 'n' Roll with Me" [from Diamond Dogs], and the "mountains on mountains" reprise the questing motifs of "Wild Eyed Boy from Freecloud" [from David Bowie (1969)] and The Man Who Sold the World."
 Bowie would later state, "the 'Station to Station' track itself is very much concerned with the Stations of the Cross", the series of 14 images depicting Christ's path to his crucifixion, each symbolising a stopping-point for prayer.
 Stuart Berman of Pitchfork supports this, saying: "the title track's momentous prog-disco suite [...] charts a course from spiritual void toward ecstatic religious reawakening."
 It has been also described as "Kraut-disco" by Rolling Stone.

 Another possible influence is guitarist Jimmy Page of the English rock band Led Zeppelin.
 Page was a session musician on Bowie's earliest recordings and had been an occasional acquaintance ever since.
 During the same time Bowie became dependent on cocaine, Page had become dependent on heroin, which Pegg considered "even more fearful" than Bowie's addiction.
 Led Zeppelin's Physical Graffiti was released in February 1975, months ahead of the Station to Station sessions.
 Pegg writes: "It's possible to discern in ["Station to Station"] a distinct flavour of the groove, tempo and sense of building tension created by the famous rising riff of Physical Graffiti's standout track 'Kashmir'", an epic track that evokes a "troubled spiritual journey" through its music and lyrics.

+Bowie himself also credited German Krautrock-duo Neu! with some influence on the track, especially "the setting of the aggressive guitar-drone against the almost-but-not-quite robotic/machine drumming of Dinger".